francesco-innocenti/Neuro_AI_Papers/README.md

 by Hawkins et al. (2019)

 This is the technical paper introducing the Thousand Brains Theory of Intelligence.
-The key claim is that every cortical column in every region at every level of the hierarchy (or more precisely, heterarchy) learns models based on reference frames of complete objects - or more precisely, of whatever causes its input to change - physical and abstract.
-This means that the brain creates possibly 1000s models in parallel - hence the name of the theory.
-They make two additional interesting proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what" and "where" visual pathways represent allocentric (object-related) and egocentric (body-related) locations, respectively.
+The key claim is that every cortical column in every region at every level of the hierarchy (or more precisely, heterarchy) learns predictive models based on reference frames of complete objects - or more precisely, of whatever causes its input to change - physical and abstract.
+This means that the brain creates possibly 1000s models] of every object it interacts with - hence the name of the theory.
+They make two additional interesting proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what"and "where" visual pathways represent allocentric (object-related) and egocentric (body-related) locations, respectively.

 [Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full) by Lewis et al. (2019)